muratk3n/thirdwave/en/2020/07/kurds.md

 politic.
-The nationalists clearly did not want this route, terror attacks were triggered likely by deep state actors, scaring regular people and voters, which raised the votes of the party in gov. Election was repeated in a after a disgusting theather, which gave the gov back its majority.
-Since this method worked, trading democracy for votes in an atmosphere of scaremongering, they continued, even intensified resulting with the eventual jailing of Demirtaş, and many of his party members.
+The nationalists clearly did not want this route, terror attacks were triggered likely by deep state actors, scaring regular people and voters, which raised the votes of the party in gov. Election was repeated in a disgusting theather of democracy, which gave the gov back its majority.
+Since this method worked, trading democracy for votes in an atmosphere of scaremongering, it continued, even intensified resulting with the eventual jailing of Demirtaş, and many of his party members.